mdkinney/edk2-email-archive-webhook/Readme.md

 * Implement unit tests

+* Add WebhookContext object class with context for processing request.
+  + app
+  + webhookconfiguration
+  + eventlog
+  + event
+  + action
+  + payload
+  + Hub
+  + GitRepo
+  + HubRepo
+  + HubPullRequest
+  + Maintainers
+  + Status (default 200)
+  + Message (json message to return in response)

+* Logs - Show list of events.
+Hyperlink to list of logs for that event Event should provide date/time/event/action.

 * Update lock around git operations to support a different lock for each repo.
   And use of lock around all git operations.
 Consider returning list of files modified and set of formatted patches from the Fetch() method.